UltronFoundationDev/public_docs/UltronChangelog.md

 **In this file Ultron team lists rollout and development updates for each week for all Ultron Foundation main products.**

+## Ultron foundation updates from 10.04 - 14.04.2023

+**NFT Staking HUB**

+* Integration of diamond API with a basic implementation of the staking facet - in progress;
+* Refactoring of the current smart contract - in progress;
+* Data transfer to a new smart contract.
+Implementing Backend infrastructure to store information about all NFTs with unlocks - in progress;
+* Accrual of missing amounts of rewards for parts 1 and 2 of the buybacks imports - in progress;
+* NFTs swapping - in progress;

+**Infrastructure**

+* Migration of processing to k8 - in progress;
+* Business logic tests - in progress
+* Integration of tests into the process of building an instance - - in progress;
+* Integration of pools in the backend to distribute the load during database connection - in progress;
+* NFT data management tools implementation - in progress;

+**ULXScan**

+* Add caching on the proxy - in progress;
+* Add sentry - finished;
+* Validators mechanism update - finished;

+**Ultron Bridge**

+* UX improvement (now users are able to add assets to MetaMask immediately)
+* Deployment of bridge relayers in k8 - in progress;
+* Fixing Issue with ETH/Ultron - finished;

+**UltronSwap**

+* DefiLama information update - in progress;
+* End2end tests updated;

 ## Ultron foundation updates from 03.04 - 07.04.2023

 **NFT Staking Hub**